projnanda/projnanda/upgrade_or_switch.md

 The history of technology transitions suggests that hybrid approaches often emerge during periods of rapid change.
 We may see centralized registries for critical agents alongside decentralized systems for specialized agents, with bridge protocols enabling interoperability.

 Rather than simply extending human-oriented web infrastructure, we have an opportunity to design systems specifically for agent-to-agent interactions, potentially unlocking entirely new categories of applications and services.
-Whether through upgrade or switch—or most likely, some combination of both—the architecture for the Internet of AI agents will be a critical foundation for the next era of digital innovation.
+Whether through upgrade or switchâ€”or most likely, some combination of bothâ€”the architecture for the Internet of AI agents will be a critical foundation for the next era of digital innovation.

 ---